yifanwow/sGPT/README.md

 # sGPT
-A C# Program which using OpenAi API to help users users to quickly communicate errors or any doubts encountered in their daily use of the computer through images in a short period of time.
+A C# Program which using OpenAi API to help users to quickly communicate errors or any doubts encountered in their daily use of the computer through images in a short period of time.
 > s: simple / shot / silent

 # Why sGPT